mopemope/meghanada-emacs/README.md

 The server will be automatically installed to `~/.emacs/meghanada/meghanada-x.x.jar`.

 If you open a java file and set `meghanada-mode`, a [meghanada-server][] process starts automatically and connects to your emacs.

-The Meghanada architecture is almost the same as `ensime`.
-It is client server model.

-Meghanada updates any information when saving and compile the java file.

-If the completion candidate others are incorrect, please fix the compile error.

 ### Updating